Seneca Lake · The Area Map

 Lodi

-A small marine park on Seneca's east shore — boat launch, picnic lawn, fishing pier, and lake access without crowds.
+A small marine park on Seneca's east shore — playground, boat launch, picnic lawn, fishing pier, and lake access without the Watkins Glen crowds.
+The east-shore family stop between wineries.

 Breweries